Unseen footage of Queen Elizabeth revealed

 The footage was recorded by Norrie's wife over Christmas and shows the royal couple enjoying the outdoor swimming pool, and Philip struggling to climb onto a pool float.

-Separate archive footage through her reign also shows the Queen holidaying in Scotland, and relaxing at home while cooking a barbecue for friends.
+Separate archive footage through her reign shows the Queen holidaying in Scotland, and relaxing at home while cooking a barbecue for friends.

 The program also reveals her passion for animals, and sheds light on her unlikely friendship with a New Zealand dairy farmer called Don Ferguson, with whom she co-owned cows and enjoyed a long friendship with until his death in 2017, program creators told CNN.

-The documentary takes a closer look at her public life, and features footage of her riding with US President Ronald Reagan, and meeting Yugoslavia's communist president Josip Broz Tito in Belgrade during the Cold War, the press release added.
+It will feature footage of her riding with US President Ronald Reagan, and meeting Yugoslavia's communist president Josip Broz Tito in Belgrade during the Cold War, the press release added.

 The documentary will broadcast in the UK on ITV at 9 p.m.
 (4 p.m.
 ET) Thursday.